Caio-Renan/ANMAR25_D02_COMPASSRESERVATION/README.md

 #### Npm Run Script's:

-I recommend using `Npm run seed` to generate the initial seed with a regular User and an Admin User containing the Login you specified in the .env file.
+Recommended use `Npm run seed` to generate the initial seed with a regular User and an Admin User containing the Login you specified in the .env file.

 ```
 Npm run seed